mutius-me/U-Net-Convolutional-Neural-Network-Music-Denoising/README.md

 ### Prerequisites

-What things you need to install the software and how to install them.
-For example:
+This project has been tested using the prerequisites listed below.
+It is possible, but not recommended, to attempt to use this project with

 ```
-Python 3.9 or higher Anaconda (optional, but recommended for managing environments)
+Python 3.12.2 or higher
 ```